 Memorable Manitobans: Samuel Alexander McGaw (1848-1916)

 He came to Winnipeg in 1882 and served as Western Manager of the Lake of the Woods Milling Company from 1889 to 1906.
-He founded the Lake Huron and Manitoba Milling Company at Brandon.
-He was Chairman of the Grain section of the Winnipeg Board of Trade, and was President of the Winnipeg Grain Exchange in 1894.
+He founded the Lake Huron and Manitoba Milling Company at Brandon and was a founding director of the Dominion Elevator Company (1897).
+He was Chairman of the Grain section of the Winnipeg Board of Trade, and President of the Winnipeg Grain Exchange (1894).
 Around 1905, when the Western Canada Flour Millls was established, he was appointed its General Manager and later became its Vice-President.
 He retired in January 1916.

 Birth registrations, Manitoba Vital Statistics.